coleenquadros/configuration/README.md

 - If your PR only contains changes to saas-files, you can auto-approve, see here: https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/app-sre/continuous-delivery-in-app-interface.md#approval-process
 - Even if you have rights to merge the PR, please refrain from doing so.
 If you need it merged urgently, ping @app-sre-ic in #sd-app-sre.
 - If an AppSRE team members adds the `lgtm` label, it will be automerged by a bot.
-- The AppSRE team members will also refrain from manually merging PRs and will use labels instead to allow the bot to merge automatically merge them.
+- The AppSRE team members will also refrain from manually merging PRs and will use labels instead to allow the bot to automatically merge them.
 In App-Interface the order of the PRs is important, and if we manually merge, it will affect waiting times for other users.

 ## Local validation of datafile modifications / contract amendment